radekstepan/burnchart/README.md

 - [ ] Check that we have not run out of requests to make
 - [ ] Show loading sign on top of [browser window](https://github.com/buunguyen/topbar) which is unobtrusive enough we can show it immediately.
 - [ ] show a countdown clock towards the end of the milestone or show overdue
+- [x] be able to go back to homepage
 - [x] deal with no due date milestones - always on track
 - [x] show title on the chart page
 - [x] work for `mbostock/d3`